PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-15-eric-hedin-meet-granville-sewell.md

 [here](https://evolutionnews.org/2023/08/how-the-supernatural-entered-science/),
 [here](https://evolutionnews.org/2024/03/life-and-the-underlying-principle-behind-the-second-law-of-thermodynamics/),
 [here](https://evolutionnews.org/2024/07/introduction-to-the-scientific-theory-of-intelligent-design/)

+I may have missed a few, but you get the idea.

+Granville Sewell's argument has been commented on many times over the years.

 has been commented on many times here.
 I have posted a number of times ([here](http://pandasthumb.org/archives/2010/02/evidence-that-t.html), [here](http://pandasthumb.org/archives/2011/02/granville-sewel.html), [here](https://pandasthumb.org/archives/2011/11/granville-sewel-1.html), [here](http://pandasthumb.org/archives/2021/05/Granville-Sewell-thinks-its-obvious.html),